 She is always anxious.
 Even when she is calm there is a buzzing edginess about her, a frantic fragility that can be seen in the way a part of her is always moving, trying to quiet the storm that lies somewhere under her skin.
-Of course I am always anxious when I am around her, because I have been blessed and cursed with an empathetic heart, one that reads and mirrors emotions like a real and actual mirror, especially the emotions of the people I love.
+Of course I am always anxious when I am around her, because I have been blessed and cursed with the type of heart that reads and mirrors emotions like a real and actual mirror, especially the emotions of the people I love.

-The “she” I am referring to is my daughter who has inherited this gift of empathy, which usually is something coveted.
-Something you want your children to emulate.
-But with Gwen and I there exists this constant exchange of nervous energy that hums back and forth between us, like a hallway full of mirrors.
+The “she” I am referring to is my daughter who has inherited this gift of empathy, which is something you want your children to emulate.
+But with G and I there exists this constant exchange of nervous energy that hums back and forth between us, like a hallway full of mirrors.
 There is no determining where it begins or where it ends.
 In fact, the problem is that it is never ending.

-Even during the many peaceful moments we share there is always anxiety, fear, dread boiling under the surface waiting to steal the day.
+Even during the many peaceful moments we share, there is always anxiety, fear, dread boiling under the surface waiting to steal the day.
 My heart races.
 My palms sweat.
 My nervous system hitches up on its toes, ready for fight or flight.
 Then, when I have felt this ragging, wasting feeling for too long, the anger comes.
-For anger really is only secondary to another more harmless emotion, like nervousness, fear, or sadness.
+And when you think about it, anger is only secondary to another more harmless emotion, like nervousness, fear, or sadness.
 Anger only comes out of feeling too bad for too long.

 I can usually make it through these horrible anger-filled moments without yelling.
 I can usually make it through without mumbling hurtful words under my breath.
 I can almost always make it through without throwing something, and if I do it is usually something soft, as if that makes it any better.
 I get absolutely zero satisfaction out of hearing a stuffed animal make a floppy little puff against the wall.
 I may in fact get a negative level of satisfaction (-5 or something) because what I really need is a dangerously loud, brain-pounding clatter.
 The sort of sound that comes from throwing a brick through a window, or smashing a chair against a jersey barrier.
 But, I digress, because despite the occasional stuffed-animal throwing, thankfully I can always make it through these moments without striking out at another person physically.
 Although my arms, hands, even my feet tingle in a rage that takes every ounce of self control to still.